onyx-and-iris/vmrcli/README.md

 Where:

 - `i`: Enable interactive mode.
-If set any api commands passed will be ignored.
+If set, any api commands passed on the command line will be ignored.
 - `k`: The kind of Voicemeeter (basic, banana or potato).
 Use this to launch the GUI.
 - `D`: Set log level 0=TRACE, 1=DEBUG, 2=INFO, 3=WARN, 4=ERROR, 5=FATAL